sebbacon/respire/views/courses/spirometry.md

 #### ARTP/BTS approved Spirometry Courses

 Our ARTP accredited spirometry courses are suitable for any health care professional involved in the performance and/or interpretation of spirometry.
-This includes those working in Primary Care, Seconday Care, Phsyiologists, technicians and those working in an occupational health setting.
-As well as attending the spirometry study days, if you need to be placed on the national register to comply with regualtions within your workplace, you will also need to register with ARTP.
+This includes those working in Primary Care, Secondary Care, Physiologists, technicians and those working in an occupational health setting.
+As well as attending the spirometry study days, if you need to be placed on the national register to comply with regulations within your workplace, you will also need to register with ARTP.
 Once registered, ARTP will send you details of your assignments and assessments which are completed after attending the study days.
 On successful completion of the assessments you will receive the relevant certificate from ARTP and be included on the National Register of Certified Professional and Operators.
-The courses on offer are the  Foundation module - performance (1 day),  interpretation module (1 day) and the Full course (2 days).
-Further details of assessment can be found at www.artp.org.uk
+The courses on offer are the  Foundation module - performance (1 day),  interpretation module (1 day) and the Full course (2 days), and spirometry refresher course (1 day) Further details of assessment can be found at www.artp.org.uk

 Please contact us at info@respiratorymatters.com for further information and an application form